aruchowdhury/yourLocal/README.md

 Technologies used: HTML, CSS, JavaScript, React, Styled-components, Node, Express, MongoDB, React-Icons and axios.

-### Setup and ports

-Run `yarn install` to install all dependencies for yourLOCAL.
-Run `yarn start` to start the application.

-The application runs on port 3000, so you can view it in the browser at http://localhost:3000/

 ### Features

 This is a mobile responsive web-based Restaurant-management and Food-ordering react application that brings all local small restaurant owners in one place so that any customer can find them all in one place and order from the desired restaurant.